 - It is with regret that I submit my letter of resignation as Physics Teacher at the end of the fall term.

 Resist the urge to include information regarding your time at the school or your future career plans.
 You’ve probably already discussed these with your principal, so there is no reason to reiterate them here.
-Many teachers resign and then consider alternative career choices for teachers so they can concentrate fully on their next career.
+Many teachers resign and then consider alternative career choices for teachers to concentrate fully on their next career.

 However, you may want to mention that you enjoyed being an active member of the school community and teaching the students.
-You want to leave on good terms; this is paramount because it’s professional and you may need an employment reference.
-In order to help with this, make sure to thank your principal for the opportunity, even if you are ecstatic to be leaving.
+You want to leave on good terms; this is paramount because it’s professional, and you may need an employment reference.
+To help with this, make sure to thank your principal for the opportunity, even if you are ecstatic to be leaving.

 Give Proper Notice